catpea/catpea-project/database/furkies-purrkies/poem-1195/index.md

 I got in my car, and drove directly to Nordhouse, for long and restful thee week stay.

-Where I was welcomed back to my raccoon squad, and befriended Friday, the smartest raccoon in the world.

-An educator, that spent his free time, teaching younger racons. how to unzip peoples tents and leave paw prints on their inflatable pillows.

 [1]: https://www.dnr.state.mi.us/publications/pdfs/RecreationCamping/ludington_cg.pdf
 [2]: /permalink/69aaa7bf-688c-46ba-8782-66b0cccb574d/